LeNikota/linked_list/README.md

 - Inserts a value at the index
 - If the index not specified prepends the value;
-- Throw an exception if the index negative or less then the size of the list
+- Throw an exception if the index negative or bigger then the size of the list

 ```JS
 insertAt(value, index = 0) {